-In this paper, we formulate the social-based time-aware spatial keyword query problem (STSKQ), which takes both temporal information and social relationship into consideration.
-To address it, we propose a novel index structure, i.e., Network Embedding Time-aware R-tree (NETR-tree) with corresponding schemes and algorithms to tackle STSKQ efficiently.
-In order to deal with massive user relationship network, NETR-tree exploits network embedding strategy to measure the social effect when a user issues a query.
-Finally, extensive experiments using two real datasets verify the efficiency and effectiveness of NETR-tree.
-In the future, we aim at further optimizing the ranking score function in Eqn.~\eqref{eq:ranking_score_objects} by learning-to-rank to obtain a better process performance.
+In this paper, we formulate the \emph{Social-based Time-aware Spatial Keyword Query} (STSKQ), which takes both spatial constraint, temporal information, and social relationship into consideration.
+To address it, we propose a novel index structure, which is a two-layer hybrid framework named Network Embedding Time-aware R-tree (NETR-Tree).
+The two-layer scheme and query processing algorithms are designed to tackle STSKQ efficiently.
+In order to deal with massive user relationship networks, NETR-Tree exploits the network embedding strategy to measure the social effect when a user issues a query.
+Thus, NETR-Tree can give top-$k$ result objects based on geo-spatial score, keywords similarity, visiting time score, and social relationship effect.
+Finally, extensive experiments on two real datasets verify the efficiency and effectiveness of NETR-Tree.